nikku/merge-me/README.md

 ## Merge Rules

+The bot will ensure the following conditions are met before merging:

+* No pending status checks
-* Respect rules defined via [branch protection](https://help.github.com/articles/about-protected-branches/)
+* Pull request is ready to merge according to [branch protection](https://help.github.com/articles/about-protected-branches/) rules
-* Require at least a one approved review before merging PRs from another project
+* Pull request from fork got reviewed by at least a single review

 ## Setup